 A. The certificate is three semesters long and runs spring, fall, spring.
-Semesters at HSU are 16 weeks long (2013-2014 academic calendar, 2014-2015 academic calendar).
-The Certificate Program will begin in the Spring 2014 semester, which allows enough time to take the prerequisites the previous Fall (2013), or concurrently with the first semester of the IR Certificate Program.
+Semesters at HSU are 16 weeks long (2014-2015 academic calendar).
+The Certificate Program will begin in the Spring semester, which allows enough time to take the prerequisites the previous Fall, or concurrently with the first semester of the IR Certificate Program.

 Q. How many hours a week do I need to spend on each course?

-A. Students hoping to earn an “A” in a course should anticipate on spending an average of 12 to 16 hours each week reading, writing and editing, researching, submitting assignments and participating in online discussions, and participating in the internship (about 4 hours per week).
+A. Students hoping to earn an “A” in a course should anticipate on spending an average of 8 to 12 hours each week reading, writing and editing, researching, submitting assignments and participating in online discussions, and participating in the internship (about 4 hours per week).